cssnr/link-extractor/README.md

 ### Known Issues

-* Attempting to extract links from multiple selected tabs without granting host permissions opens the options page and does not display any error message.
-If you encounter this, grant host permissions to the extension and try again.
+- Unable to grant host permissions on Kiwi Browser (Kiwi is expected to update before the end of the year).

+For more information see the [FAQ](https://link-extractor.cssnr.com/faq/).

 ## Configuration